avik-pal/SciMLSensitivity.jl/docs/src/examples/sde/optimization_sde.md

 ```

 For this training process, because the loss function is stochastic, we will use
-the `Adam` optimizer from Flux.jl.
+the `Adam` optimizer from Optimisers.jl.
 The `Optimization.solve` function is the same as
 before.
 However, to speed up the training process, we will use a global counter
 so that way we only plot the current results every 10 iterations.
 This looks
 like: